 Third, and most importantly, saving faith involves trust.

-Saving faith receives what Christ accomplished.
+Saving faith receives what Christ has accomplished.

 What Saving Faith Is Not